-In recent years, cover and systems for using it effectively have become automated to an extent.
+Then the system changed.
+Cover and systems for using it effectively have become automated to an extent.
 The first examples of formalization like this in First and Third Person Shooters were "duck," "lean left" and "lean right" keys present for quick peeks and potshots, often inherited from Stealth Games.
-In the newest titles, pressing a button causes your character to press up against nearby objects, sidle left and right along them, and peek around corners.
+Pressing a button causes your character to press up against nearby objects, sidle left and right along them, and peek around corners.
 With another button, one can either fire blindly, or expose oneself to rapidly aim and shoot.
-A third person shooter with a cover system is a member of the relatively new “cover-based shooter" sub-genre.
+A third person shooter with a cover system is a member of the "cover-based shooter" sub-genre.

 Many cover systems exaggerate the safety of cover by allowing the player to see around corners the character can't (some first person games even jump to a 3rd-person camera when sidling against cover for this reason,) allowing them to pre-aim or designate targets from behind cover, rendering them invisible to enemies while they lean around corners, or even letting them fire aimed shots from behind cover.
 In essence, this is an inversion of Behind the Black.

 In a strategy game, Geo Effects might provide a defensive bonus for units in cover, or Garrisonable Structures for infantry to use as cover.
 See also Corridor Cubbyhole Run, a favorite level design choice for a cover-based shooter; and Die, Chair, Die! for destructible objects, which might be good cover exactly once.
 And please, don't try to take cover behind the random barrels of explosives.
 Using a person as cover is its own trope.